“Natural grains of organic dust range in size from tens of millionths of a metre up to one ten thousandth of a metre.”

 And what about this piercing, major-stupid headache?
 Despite drinking so much, it had never fully gone away, and now it was back with a vengeance.
 The pain was excessive – he had not experienced the like before.
 A pain this bad, encompassing his whole head, must be significant, but he couldn’t remember anything relevant from his medical studies.

 With so many ailments, no wonder thinking was difficult.
 The quiet predictability of his comfortable study, his own ‘happy place’, was tempting to dwell on.
 Were the visions of it related somehow to his mind dwelling on random memories about dust?

 Why couldn’t he get dust and Atomic Particulate out of his mind?
-Was he getting delirious?
+Was he delirious?

 Or was he going mad?

-Movement above distracted him.
+Movement in the ceiling distracted him.
 Good, something else to think about.

 Despite protests from his arms and shoulders, he lifted his drooping lance to illuminate the ceiling.
-The beam shook in time with his arms, but, yes, there was movement up there.
+The beam shook, betraying his trembling arms, but, yes, there was movement up there.
 The fused rock’s ripples were moving, flowing, and overlapping.
 Some moved forwards, down-slope, some back.
-The wavelets moved in opposite directions, like a breeze ruffling a pond’s surface.
+Wavelets moved in opposite directions, like a breeze ruffling a pond’s surface.

 Ripples moving across solid rock … That couldn’t be possible, could it?
 Or was it more delirium from his stupid headache?

 The ripples now traversed the ceiling in unison.
 At first they lapped up-slope, back behind him, then they switched direction, moving forwards together down-slope.
 They reversed again and again, lapping back and forth, up-slope and down, in a hypnotic manner.